pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 ### Associations

 We saw from [A Little Rails Knowledge](../chapter4/a_little_rails_knowledge.md) that there are **Associations** between many of the Active Records (and hence Service Models), and we use these extensively when scripting.
-For example to find the name of the cluster that our VM is running on, we follow the assocation between the VM object (_MiqAeServiceVmRedhat_) and its Cluster object (_MiqAeServiceEmsCluster_), and referencing to the Cluster object's _name_ attribute...
+For example to find the name of the cluster that our VM is running on, we follow the assocation between the VM object ( _MiqAeServiceVmRedhat_ ) and its Cluster object ( _MiqAeServiceEmsCluster_ ), and referencing to the Cluster object's _name_ attribute:

 ```ruby
 cluster = $evm.root['vm'].ems_cluster.name
 ```

-We find more about the hardware that our VM has by following associations between the VM object (_MiqAeServiceVmRedhat_), and its Hardware and GuestDevice objects (_MiqAeServiceHardware_ and _MiqAeServiceGuestDevice_)...
+We find more about the hardware that our VM has by following associations between the VM object (_MiqAeServiceVmRedhat_), and its Hardware and GuestDevice objects ( _MiqAeServiceHardware_ and _MiqAeServiceGuestDevice_ ):

 ```ruby
 hardware = $evm.root['vm'].hardware